twilkinson3421/next-loc/README.md

 > **_⚠️ Next Loc requires TypeScript to function properly!_**

-_Next Loc will work with **npm** or **pnpm**.
+_Next Loc will automatically install the required dependencies with **npm** or **pnpm**.
 If you are using another package manager, the required dependencies will not be installed unless you use the `--force-install` flag (will use `npm`).
 This means that you will have to install them in your project manually._

 Install Next Loc globally: